jupyter/nbgrader/nbgrader/docs/source/user_guide/highlights.rst

 We see that this is also a valid notebook, with the assignment parts replaced with a placeholder.
-The student can attempt to do the assignment, and student validation is as simple as "Run all cells" and look for errors.
+The student can attempt to do the assignment, and checking their work is as simple as "Restart kernel and run all cells" and looking for errors (which the **validate** button implements automatically).

-When the instructor receives the assignment back from the students, Cell 2 is restored to its initial values (restoring the hidden test while leaving the student solution), and autograding is as simple as "Run all cells" and look for error output in the autograded-tests cells.
+When the instructor receives the assignment back from the students, Cell 2 is restored to its initial values (restoring the hidden test while leaving the student solution), and the **autograding** implementation is as simple as "Run all cells" and looking for error output in the autograded-tests cells).